Fuel is a must-have for end users like municipalities and school districts. However, procurement is not straightforward.

 If you have your own storage, it’s wise to invest in a tank monitoring system that monitors inventory and lets you know when you need a fuel delivery.
 Once the delivery is booked, a supplier is NOT going to turn around just because your tank is full.

 5. Navigate Price Benchmarks in 5 Simple Steps

 Step 1 – Decide on a third party, PRA (price reporting agency) that will become the “cost basis” for your agreement.
 Those include OPIS, AXXIS, DTN, Petroleum Argus and Platts.

 Step 2 – Decide whether you are using a rack or a spot price – 95% of the time, you will be using a rack price.
 Most PRAs will “freeze” or “benchmark” prices multiple times per day.
 Your agreement needs to specify which timing is going to be used in the contract.

 Step 3 – Decide which wholesale rack location you are going to use.
 More advanced bidders can use the average of multiple racks, especially in highly populated areas.

 Step 4: Decide whether you are using a.)
 A supplier price b.)
 An average, or c.)
-A special average like a branded or unbranded average or a “low.”
+A special index like a branded or unbranded average or a “low.”

-Step 5: Make sure in the contract that you use the EXACT product description that appears on your price discovery.
+Step 5: When writing the contract, make sure that you use the EXACT product description that appears on your PRA price discovery.
 Just calling the product ULS won’t do – especially if you are tax-exempt and using a ULS red dye price that is a separate data set.